atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 r
 82 .
 *
-^ and .try to overtake him — tell him 1 am worse — much worse, and entreat him to corn back to me directly."
+^ and .try to overtake him --tell him 1 am worse --much worse, and entreat him to corn back to me directly."
 0
 %
 \
 " Lord, miss !" answered Sukey, it is imposhble to think of overtaking him : he was gone above the length of a street before you called."
-Distraction!! — I am undone indeed — Where is Mr. Smith then?
+Distraction!! --I am undone indeed --Where is Mr. Smith then?
 )
 Call him to me."
 4
 I ^
 9
-Mr. Smith, Miss?? — Smith is not in the house— — has not been ¥ here today
+Mr. Smith, Miss?? --Smith is not in the house----has not been ¥ here today
-« shall I do? — What shall I ‘‘ do Send for him — tell him I want to
+« shall I do? --What shall I ‘‘ do Send for him --tell him I want to
 /
 \